ashishtayal89/feedbackapp/README.md

 ## Campaign Creation(React + Redux)

+1. **Survey Routes** : Refer `05 > 002` for which all routes we have created for survey creation.

 ## Email Survey(Email Provider)

+1. **Process(`05 > 016`)** : In simple words these are the steps
+   - Create survey
+   - Create Email template
+   - Combine the 2 and send to api to trigger email
+2. **Approaches** :

+   1. Bad : (`05 > 017`) This is bad because here we are making a separate http request for each recipient to our email provider/sender.
+   2. Good : (`05 > 018`) This is good approach since we have batched our request to make 1 request for all the recipients to our email provider.
+The downside to this approach is that sincee we only have 1 mailer, we can't customize our mail specific to each recipient.
+All the recipients will get the email with the exact same content.
+So we will not be able to set `No` or `Yes` link to take the recipient to `emaily.com/surveys/feedback/123/no/agd@asdf.com`.
+This problem is handled by our email provider.
+Refer (`05 > 019`)

+3. **Email Provider** : We are using `sendGrid` as our email provider.
+   - **Sendgrid flow** : Refer (05 > 021)
+     1. We send a mailer to sendgrid.
+     2. Sendgrid checks for link and replaces with their own link
+     3. When user clicks sendgrid knows who clicked.
+     4. - User is sent to desired destination.
+        - Sendgrid sends a message to our server telling about the user action.
+This is know as webhooks
+   - **Create a sendgrid api key** :
+     1. Create an account with sendgrid.
+Generally different accounts are created for different environments but we are only creating 1.
+     2. Create an api key and test it using the `sendgrid-test` folder.
+   - **Test API** : In general we can use any tool like postman which can help us to create a request, but since we need to be authentication we can use it.
+We will use fetch or axios in the browser console to make these requests.
+   - **Gmail Issue** : When we send a mail using sendgrid to any gmail account, it check for the authentication of the sender.
+So in sendgrid you need to do domain authentication for the same.
+If you don't do this then the mail is sent to the recipients spam folder and any link is removed from the mail body.
+For this reason you can add a filter in you gmail to redirect spam comming from a particular sender to your inbox.
+This way gmail will not remove the anchor from the mail body.

 ## Tabulation and Report creation from survey(Email Provider + Express + Mongo + React + Redux)